ARE YOU FEELING ANXIOUS?

 My guess is that it depends on the person and the life that formed them.
 It seems to me that anxiety can be inherited, and it can be learned from our families.
 It can also come from little t or Big T Trauma.

-A caregiver who worries teaches a child to worry.
+Without meaning to, a caregiver who worries shows a child that the child should worry too.
 Anxiety can also come from learning to walk on eggshells because a caregiver or someone else scares you, criticizes you, or harms you.
 If you’re in an anxious state, you naturally stay vigilant and that helps keep you safe.
 Or if a caregiver pays attention to you inconsistently because of substance use, mental health or other life circumstance, that can lead to anxiety.
 Imagine not knowing whether your person is going to feed you, change your diaper, put you to sleep or pick you up and hold you when you cry.
 That would lead to anxiety.

 LITTLE t TRAUMA